zachlankton/zachs-form-lib/README.md

 ## Example Usage

 The `components` folder contains examples of how to implement various form components that leverage the validation library.
-These examples demonstrate how to create custom input components, such as `Form`, `Input`, `TelephoneInput`, and `CreditCardInput`, and integrate them with the validation library.
+These examples demonstrate how to create `Form` and custom input components, such as `Input`, `TelephoneInput`, and `CreditCardInput`, and integrate them with the validation library.

 Here's an example of how to create a custom input component using the validation library: